Australia Study Abroad Program at University of Queensland

 - Head south to the Gold Coast-"surfers' paradise"-and its miles of beaches, outdoor activities, theme parks, nightlife and shopping

-- Explore the largest sand dunes in the world at Stradbroke, Moreton and Fraser islands
+- Explore the largest islands in the world at North Stradbroke, Moreton and Fraser islands

 Brisbane and Queensland News